vahidbas/ssmkit/doc/global/tutorial01.md

 ~~~

 The function `ssmpack::process::makeMarkov()` receives an initial PDF and a CPDFs
-and construct a Markovian random process of class `ssmpack::process::Markov`
+and construct a Markovian random process of class `ssmpack::process::Markov`.
-from them.
 The function `ssmpack::process::makeMemoryless()` takes a CPDFs
 and returns a memoryless or independent random process of class `ssmpack::process::Memoryless`.